 Randy never saw a doctor for his finger injury.
 I wish he would’ve though.
 I performed my version of physical therapy and Healing Touch on him, but to this day…well, Randy has a broken middle finger that sticks up in such a way it resembles the image below!

 The funeral service was nice, and my mom did a great job choosing the readings and what to sing!
-Randy read the first reading, my sister Julie the second and Father Tony the Gospel, of course!
-I was a communion minister for dad’s friends!
+Randy read the first reading, my sister Julie the second and Father Tony the Gospel, of course.
+I was a communion minister for dad’s friends which was very meaningful to me!

-Many of dad’s church friends were involved in the Mass Mass and he would’ve loved that!
+Many of dad’s church friends were involved in the Mass and he would’ve loved that!
 In fact, one of his buddies told me my dad was like a brother to him.
-At that moment, my heart grew stronger knowing my dad was very special to another person.
-Clearly, that was God’s presence, and one of many experiences I feel during life!
+At that moment, my heart grew stronger knowing my dad was very special to another person because clearly there’s not much better in life than having a good bro.
+This was another Godly presence for me; one of many experiences I feel during life!

-One good thing was my dad was cremated, so no handling of a heavy casket with a broken finger!
-Afterwards, we had a nice lunch that my dad would’ve enjoyed as well.
-Love You Dad!
+Good thing my dad was cremated, so no handling of a heavy casket with a broken finger!
+Afterwards, we had a nice lunch that my dad would’ve enjoyed thoroughly.
+He would’ve made and then ate many sandwiches pre and post funerals as he volunteered much time to his Church.
+I Love You Dad.
+You helped a lot of people with their funerals!

-So, to this day, Randy’s finger exhibits a perpetual flip off!
+To this day, Randy’s finger exhibits a perpetual flip off!
 Pretty cool huh?
-When certain people, like a friend he hasn’t seen in a while, questions why he’s flipping them off, instead of going into detail, he just says “I dunno”.
-Just recently, he came home from his job and remarked one of his fellow teachers wanted to know why he flipped her off.
+When certain people, like a friend he hasn’t seen in a while questions why he’s flipping them off, instead of going into detail, he just says “I dunno”.
+Recently, he came home from his job and remarked one of his fellow teachers wanted to know why he flipped her off.
 He smiled and replied ~

-A great memory from October of 2016 was of Randy driving into and out of the parking area of the Kansas City Chief’s Arrowhead stadium pre-and post game (they won!).
-Soo many people, staffers, and cops too!
-Well, they all got the flip off!
-But, no one noticed, which to me made it quite comical!
+A great memory from a Sunday noon game in October of 2016 and most recently another one in September 2021 is of Randy driving into and out of the parking area of the Kansas City Chief’s Arrowhead stadium gripping the wheel.
+We knew his flip off in front of many people, staffers, and cops went unnoticed!

-It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying (I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!).
-So contact me, my Attorney Reader, if you need an expert and I’ll offer my complete time and attention as an consultant and an educator for your case.
+It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying. btw I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!

 I’m Here to Help You Help Your Client!